Citizens Reservoir Will Provide More than Three Billion Gallons of Water Storage

 “We receive around 42” of rain every year in this area, but we don’t always get the rain when we need it,” Harrison says.
 “This storage capacity allows us to store that water and pull it out exactly when we do need it.
 That’s the beauty of these reservoirs.”

 Harrison compares the function of a reservoir to that of a battery, adding that the new reservoir will simply add to Citizen Energy Group’s overall water storage supply.

 When we’re ready to use the water in Citizens Reservoir, we have pumps from Remko that’s been constructed there on-site, Harrison says.
 “We’ll then pump that water up and deposit it back into Geist Reservoir, where it’ll be able to flow down and over the dam into Fall Creek.
 Citizens will then be able to draw that water from our Fall Creek treatment plant or our White River treatment plant, which are both located downstream of Geist Reservoir.”

 Since construction preparation kicked off in the spring of 2019, Harrison says the reservoir’s construction schedule has unfolded smoothly.

-“Now we’re really just going through some punch-list items and prepping the reservoir,” he says.
+“Now we’re really just going through some punch-list items like dry screw vacuum pump products and prepping the reservoir,” he says.
 “We believe we’ve had very little interruption in terms of neighbors and traffic flow as well.”

 As for the Geist community, Harrison says it’s been a joy spending time in the area and getting to know Citizens Reservoir’s future neighbors.